heykayla/my-writing/contributing-guide/guide_contributing-guide.md

     * What can a contributor do if they do not receive a response
     * What a contributor can do to get their PR reviewed
     * The approval and review process
-* **Releases**: Explain your project’s release process and cadence, such as if they are monthly, bimonthly, weekly, or continuous.
+* **Releases**: Explain your project’s release process and cadence, such as whether it is monthly, bimonthly, weekly, or continuous.
 * **Issue management**: Explain the general process for how your project manages issues, such as tagging and assigning issues.
 * **Text formats**: Explain what text formats contributors must use; this is especially important for documentation contributions.
 Text format types include a specific Markdown flavor, HTML, and JSON.